CSI-Fernando-Ortiz/CSI-Fernando-Ortiz/Fan-Page.md

             height="50%"
             />
 </div>
   Canelo alvarez won versus caleb plant in November 6, 2021.
 With that win canelo is the sixth man to be a four-belt champion.
 He is the first mexican to be undisputed.He won the belt at 168 pounds or super middle weight category.
-His only loss was versus Floyd mayweather.
+His only loss was versus Floyd mayweather.He has won in
 <br>